Rahmon/wpdocker/README.md

 ## Migrating from 10updocker

-If you already have 10updocker installed and working, you can install wpdocker (`npm install -g wp-docker`) and start using it by typing `wpdocker` instead of `10updocker` e.g. `wpdocker start`.
+If you already have 10updocker installed and working, you can install wpdocker (`npm install -g @wpdocker/wpdocker`) and start using it by typing `wpdocker` instead of `10updocker` e.g. `wpdocker start`.
 Your settings will remain the same.
 At this point, you just changed the name of the tool.